Nopalito

 Nopalitos is a dish made with diced nopales, the naturally flat stems, called pads, of prickly pear cactus (Opuntia).
 They are sold fresh, bottled, or canned and less often dried.
-They have a light, slightly tart flavor, and a crisp, mucilaginous texture.
+They have a light, tart flavor, and a crisp, mucilaginous texture.
 Nopalitos are often eaten with eggs as a breakfast and in salads and soups as lunch and dinner meals.